Amna2AI/ADV-Task3-Task4-WorldBank-PowerBI/README.md

 # Global Economic & Development Intelligence Dashboard

 ## Project Overview
 This project was developed for the Advanced Data Visualization course.
 It presents an interactive Power BI dashboard using web-based World Bank data.
+The cleaned dataset contains multiple World Bank indicators including GDP, GDP per capita, population, inflation, agriculture contribution, unemployment, and exports for selected countries from 2000 to 2024.

 ## Task 3: Interactive Power BI Dashboard
 The dashboard includes: